jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 ### 79E Hearing by Environment Court
 (1) The Environment Court must hold a public hearing into any provision or matter referred to it.
-(2) Where the Environment Court holds a hearing into any provision or matter of a proposed regional pest management strategy, that reference is an appeal and the Environment Court may confirm, or direct the regional council to modify, delete, or insert, any provision or matter which is referred to it.
+(2) Where the Environment Court holds a hearing into any provision or matter of a proposed regional pest management strategy, that reference is an appeal and the Environment Court May confirm, or direct the regional council to modify, delete, or insert, any provision or matter which is referred to it.

 ### 79F Final consideration of regional pest management strategy
 (1) A regional council must make a regional pest management strategy once it has made the amendments as directed by the Environment Court.